 A priority of the Queensland Government’s Sustainable Fisheries Strategy is to develop harvest strategies for these fisheries to ensure they are being managed to best practice standards, giving industry and the community certainty about their future.

+In keeping with the commitments outlined in the Sustainable Fisheries Strategy 2017-2027, public consultation was undertaken recently to seek feedback on reform of the East Coast Inshore, East Coast Trawl and Queensland Crab fisheries.
+Discussion papers were also released for a management review of the Reef Line fishery and proposed changes to the Fisheries Act 1994.
+Public consultation was opened in March 2018 and closed on 20 May 2018.
 The proposed reforms include things like splitting the management of some fisheries into regions, introducing quotas or limits on fishing days, improving fishing gear technology, reviewing fish size and possession limits and having temporary and flexible closures for fishing.

-There will also be other opportunities for you to provide input over the next 12 months, including:
+There will also be other opportunities for you to provide input over the next 6-12 months, including:

 The strategy clearly outlines that reform of our fisheries is necessary to have a world-class fisheries management system.